Cal-Rex/milestone-project-2-js-kwitht/README.md

 All imagery for the project was created in Microsoft PowerPoint.
 This was done deliberately to maintain a <em>doodle-like</em> design, but better that my actual doodles. because i can't draw.

+High res images were taken from google and then traced over or replaced with rudimentary shapes on microsoft powerpoint. the super imposed drawing was then lifted and converted to an image to give a doodle like feel, but because of the tracing, background environments are more discernable as oppoesed to drawing them from nothing.

 The page design allows for the users choices to essentially create the hero image of the page.
 Offering a very minor degree of personalisation/immersion - given the style of the game.

 |![Example Hero Image 1](assets/images/readme-images/example-hero.png)|![Example Hero Image 2](assets/images/readme-images/example-hero-2.png)|![Example Hero Image 3](assets/images/readme-images/example-hero-3.png)|